felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 A series of events (which we'll get to, I promise) eventually put me in survival mode, where I had two possible outcomes:

-- learn to adapt
+- learn to adapt...
-- learn to let go
+- ... or learn to let go

-This led me to read a certain devops handbook, which led me to write down these words:
+This led me to read a certain DevOps  handbook, which led me to write down these words:

 {{< figure src="/img/learning-anxiety-lightbulb.jpg" position="center" caption="" >}}